 While this framework might sound complicated, there are solutions that can help offset the heavy lifting for your team.
-Remember that is a lifestyle-once installed, the process flow can work forever and keep pace with an evolving cloud-native architecture.
-If IT requires fully featured management capabilities to support enterprise-class deployments, it might be time for a single solution for all your telemetry analytic needs.
+Remember that OpenTelemetry is a lifestyle - once installed, the process flow can work forever and keep pace with an evolving cloud-native architecture.
+If IT requires fully featured management capabilities to support enterprise-class deployments, it might be time for a single solution for all your telemetry analytics needs.

-Expanding Observability with Alluvio Aternity OpenTelemetry Analytics
+Expanding Observability with Aternity OpenTelemetry Analytics

-All too often, Devops and SREs have to patch together ad hoc solutions for gathering and analyzing telemetry data across complex distributed, cloud-native microservices.
+All too often, DevOps and SREs have to patch together ad hoc solutions for gathering and analyzing telemetry data across complex distributed, cloud-native microservices.
 And though OpenTelemetry solves the challenges of disparate data across various systems, it doesn't always provide the right level of insight.
 Basically, it gives the story from the machine point of view without offering insight into the actual end user digital experience.

-Alluvio Aternity OpenTelemetry Analytics collects all the telemetry data across your multi-cloud and distributed systems environment enabling DevOps and IT teams to trace every user transaction to more effectively and efficiently optimize performance for multi-language apps.
+Aternity OpenTelemetry Analytics collects all the telemetry data across your multi-cloud and distributed systems environment enabling DevOps and IT teams to trace every user transaction to more effectively and efficiently optimize performance for multi-language apps.

-Aternity captures and stores every transaction in the contect of a user's business activity.
+The Aternity OpenTelemetry Analytics service captures and stores every transaction in the context of a user's business activity.
 Unlike other solutions that only sample telemetry data at predetermined intervals, Aternity does not sample.
 This observability at scale empowers teams to zero in on the source of problems faster and decrease incident resolution times.

-Additionally, Aternity provides end-to-end distributed tracing and analytics across complex cloud and microservices environments in the context of user business activity.
+Additionally, Aternity OpenTelemetry Analytics provides end-to-end distributed tracing and analytics across complex cloud and microservices environments in the context of user business activity.
 It is not just about giving you a holistic view of your distributed network; it's about connecting the dots between the network view and the customer view.
 It helps build context so your IT or DevOps teams can trace the user journey alongside the cloud architecture status and map the two more accurately.
 As a result, incident resolution can get easier for all future incidences of similar user behavior.

-DevOps teams, in turn, can rest assured that their distributed cloudnative environments can be deloyed and managed at scale.
+DevOps teams, in turn, can rest assured that their distributed cloud-native environments can be deployed and managed at scale.
 It's a win-win.

-Learn more about how Aternity can help your organization deliver a seamless digital experience across your distributed environment.
+Contact us to learn more about how Aternity OpenTelemetry Analytics can help your organization deliver a seamless digital experience across your distributed environment.